Chestnut: Culinary

 The fruit can be peeled and eaten raw, but it can be somewhat astringent, especially if the pellicle is not removed.

 Another method of eating the fruit involves roasting, which does not require peeling.
 Roasting requires scoring the fruit beforehand to prevent explosion of the fruit due to expansion.
 Once cooked, its texture is slightly similar to that of a baked potato, with a delicate, sweet, and nutty flavour.
 This method of preparation is popular in many countries, where the scored chestnuts may be cooked mixed with a little sugar.

 Chestnuts can be dried and milled into flour, which can then be used to prepare breads, cakes, pies, pancakes, pastas, polenta (known in Corsica as pulenda), or used as thickener for stews, soups, and sauces.
 Chestnut cake may be prepared using chestnut flour.
 In Corsica, the flour is fried into doughnut-like fritters called fritelli and made into necci, pattoni, castagnacci, and cialdi.
 The flour can be light beige like that from Castagniccia, or darker in other regions.
 It is a good solution for long storage of a nutritious food.
 Chestnut bread can stay fresh as long as two weeks.

+Chestnut pudding was known in the cuisine of the former Schlobitten region (East Prussia).

 The nuts can also be eaten candied, boiled, steamed, deep-fried, grilled, or roasted in sweet or savory recipes.
 They can be used to stuff vegetables, poultry, fowl, and other edibles.
 They are available fresh, dried, ground, or canned (whole or in puree).